Chevrolet 90° V6 engine: LU2

-For the 1990–1991 model years a high-output 262 cid V6 was an available option for the Chevrolet Astro and GMC Safari vans.
+For the 1990–1991 model years, a high-output 262 cid V6 was an available option for the extended-length versions of the Chevrolet Astro and GMC Safari vans.
 The LU2 used unique hypereutectic, strutless pistons and a more aggressive camshaft.
 Like the LB4, the LU2 used throttle-body fuel injection, but was rated at 170 hp and 225 lbft of torque.
 This engine was replaced in 1992 with the L35.